MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 ### Iterations over array elements

-You can also use looping constructs, such as `ForEach`, `For`, and `While` loops, to refer to the elements in an array.
-For example, to use a `ForEach` loop to display the elements in the `$a` array, type:
+You can also use looping constructs, such as `foreach`, `for`, and `while` loops, to refer to the elements in an array.
+For example, to use a `foreach` loop to display the elements in the `$a` array, type:

 ```powershell